aporeto-inc/trireme-lib/README.md

 Trireme is a Zero-Trust networking library.
 The security model behind Zero-trust networking is:
 * The Network is always untrusted.
 It doesn't matter if you are inside or outside your enterprise.
-* Every Flow/Connection needs to be authenticated and authorized by the endpoints
+* Every Flow/Connection needs to be authenticated and authorized by the endpoints.
 * The network information (IP/Port) is completely irrelevant to the authorization/authentication.

 With Trireme, there is no need to define any security rules with IPs, port numbers, or ACLs.
 Everything is based on identity attributes; your IP and port allocation scheme is not relevant to Trireme and it is compatible with most underlying networking technologies.
 The end-to-end authentication and authorization approach is also compatible with NATs and IPv4/IPv6 translations.